 you can ask for access to and a copy of your personal data and can check we are lawfully processing it

 you can ask us to correct any incomplete or inaccurate personal data we hold about you

 you can ask us to delete or remove your personal data where:

-there is no good reason for us continuing to process it;
+there is no good reason for us to continue to process it;

 you have successfully exercised your right to object (see below);